New York University School of Law

 Honorable Amalya L. Kearse, US Court of Appeals, Second Circuit

 Diana Lloyd is co-chair of the firm’s Government Enforcement & Compliance practice group.
-She has over 20 years of experience in federal and state government enforcement matters, internal investigations and related business and securities litigation.
-A tenacious and aggressive trial and appellate attorney, Ms. Lloyd has also had considerable success dissuading governmental agencies from pursuing any enforcement or criminal action against her clients.
+She has over 25 years of experience in federal and state government enforcement matters, internal investigations and related business and securities litigation.
+An experienced trial and appellate attorney, Ms. Lloyd has also had considerable success dissuading governmental agencies from pursuing any enforcement or criminal action against her clients.
 As an Assistant US Attorney in Boston, she received numerous awards for excellence from the US Attorney and various federal law enforcement agencies.
 Ms. Lloyd has been ranked among the top 50 women and top 100 Massachusetts Super Lawyers, has been recognized as a Massachusetts Super Lawyer since 2005 and is listed in Chambers USA and Best Lawyers in America.
-She has been selected for inclusion in The International Who’s Who of Business Crime Lawyers each year since 2010 and is rated AV Preeminent by Martindale Hubbell.
+She has been selected for inclusion in The International Who’s Who of Business Crime Lawyers each year since 2010.

 Government Enforcement & Compliance: extensive experience representing companies and individuals subjected to government investigations or in need of representation in connection with internal corporate investigations.